 - Computational Modeling

-Vision has been traditionally viewed as the dominant modality; one that operates independently of the other modalities.
-This general view has been changing in the light of accumulating evidence documenting the modulation of visual percepts by signals from other sensory modalities.
-This shift in mentality, however, has been slow up until recently, since the reports of cross-modal modulation of the visual percept have involved only small, quantitative and gradual changes in the percept.
-The sound-induced flash illusion, which we recently reported (Nature 2000), on the other hand, provides ground for a decisive change in the traditional view by demonstrating a radical alteration of the visual percept, i.e. an alteration in its phenomenological quality.
-It also suggests that these modulations are more commonplace than previously thought.
+Vision has been traditionally viewed as the dominant sensory modality and as operating independently of the other modalities.
+This general view has been changing in the light of accumulating evidence documenting the modulation of visual percepts by signals from other modalities.
+Until recently, this shift in mentality has been slow, since the reports of cross-modal modulation of the visual percept have traditionallly involved only small, incremental changes.
+However, the sound-induced flash illusion that we reported (Nature 2000) provides ground for a decisive change in the traditional view by demonstrating a radical alteration of the visual percept, i.e. an alteration in its phenomenological quality.
+This finding also suggests that these modulations are more commonplace than previously thought.

 Brain mechanisms underlying multisensory integration